State University of New York: History

-New York is one of the last states to set up a state college and university system.
-The first colleges were established privately, with some arising from local seminaries.
-But New York state had a long history of supported higher education prior to the creation of the SUNY system.
+New York was one of the last US states to set up a state college and university system.
+The first colleges were established privately, with some arising from local seminaries, and New York State had a long history of supporting higher education before the creation of the SUNY system.
 The oldest college that is part of the SUNY System is SUNY Potsdam, established in 1816 as the St. Lawrence Academy.

 In 1835, the State Legislature acted to establish stronger programs for public school teacher preparation and designated one academy in each senatorial district to receive money for a special teacher-training department.
-The St. Lawrence Academy received this distinction and designated the village of Potsdam as the site of a Normal School in 1867.
+St. Lawrence Academy received this distinction, and it later designated Potsdam as the site of the Normal School in 1867.

-On May 7, 1844, the State legislature voted to establish New York State Normal School in Albany as the first college for teacher education.
-In 1865, the privately endowed Cornell University was designated as New York's land grant college, and it began direct financial support of four of Cornell's colleges in 1894.
-From 1889 to 1903, Cornell operated the New York State College of Forestry, until the Governor vetoed its annual appropriation.
-The school was moved to Syracuse University in 1911.
-It is now the State University of New York College of Environmental Science and Forestry.
-In 1908, the State legislature began the NY State College of Agriculture at Alfred University.
+On May 7, 1844, the New York General Assembly voted to establish Normal School in Albany as the first college for teacher education.
+In 1865, the privately endowed Cornell University, one of eight Ivy League universities in the nation, was designated as New York's land grant college.
+In 1894, the state began direct financial support of four of Cornell's colleges.

+Between 1889 and 1903, Cornell operated the New York State College of Forestry, until the governor vetoed its annual appropriation.
+The school was moved to Syracuse University in Syracuse in 1911, where it is now the State University of New York College of Environmental Science and Forestry.
+In 1908, the State legislature began the New York State College of Agriculture at Alfred University.

-In 1946-48 a Temporary Commission on the Need for a State University, chaired by Owen D. Young, Chairman of the General Electric Company, studied New York's existing higher education institutions.
+Between 1946 and 1948, the Temporary Commission on the Need for a State University, chaired by Owen D. Young, chairman of General Electric Company, studied New York's existing higher education institutions.
 It was known New York's private institutions of higher education were highly discriminatory and failed to provide for many New Yorkers.
 Noting this need, the commission recommended the creation of a public state university system.
-In 1948 legislation was passed establishing SUNY on the foundation of the teacher-training schools established in the 19th century.
-Most of them had already developed curricula similar to those found at four-year liberal arts schools long before the creation of SUNY, as evidenced by the fact they had become known as "Colleges for Teachers" rather than "Teachers' Colleges."
+In 1948, legislation was passed establishing SUNY on the foundation of the teacher-training schools established in the 19th century.
+Most of them had already developed curricula similar to those found at four-year liberal arts schools long before the creation of SUNY, as evidenced by the fact they had become known as "Colleges for Teachers" rather than "Teachers' Colleges".

-On October 8, 1953, SUNY took a historic step of banning all national fraternities and sororities from its 33 campuses.
+On October 8, 1953, SUNY took a historic step of banning all national fraternities and sororities from its 33 campuses, a ban that lasted until 1977.
 The resolution was passed as an attempt to combat discrimination based on race or religion in many national organizations at the time.
-Various fraternities challenged this rule in court since it did not distinguish between those with discriminatory clauses in their by-laws and those who didn't.
-The SUNY resolution which was upheld in court states:
+Various fraternities challenged this rule in court since it did not distinguish between those with discriminatory clauses in their by-laws and those who did not.
+The SUNY resolution was upheld in court as being within a state's authority to supervise and control its educational institutions.